 With winter comes cold weather and if your AED is exposed to weather conditions 32°F or below, then this blog is for you!

-The Powerheart conducts its own self test every day by checking all factors that make an AED function when needed, including operations temperature.
-If anything is questionable during the self test, it will require attention by turning red and issue an audible BEEP every 30 seconds.
-Keep in mind that extreme temperatures can also drain the battery and freeze the water based gel found in the pads.
+The Powerheart conducts its own self-test every day by checking all factors that make an AED function when needed, including operations temperature.
+If anything is questionable during the self-test, it will require attention by turning red and issuing an audible BEEP every 30 seconds.
+Keep in mind that extreme temperatures can also drain the battery and freeze the water-based gel found in the pads.
 If you have stored your Cardiac Science G5 AED in weather conditions of 32°F to 122°F, you may need to address a maintenance message.
 This message may be due to a temperature condition if: the unit is beeping, the Rescue Ready® status indicator is red, and the text/voice prompt indicates maintenance required when the lid is opened.